 Hosting various, exciting exhibitions, the Arts Café will showcase painting and sculptures from a broad range of talent.

-A peaceful retreat that is the perfect place to break away to, a social place to meet and greet old friends, or an evening venue to partake in a cocktail as you sit back and watch the world go by.
+A peaceful retreat that is the perfect place to take a break, a social place to meet and greet old friends, or an evening venue to partake in a cocktail as you sit back and watch the world go by.

 There is a wealth of luxury shopping experiences aboard all Silversea ships, featuring the most distinctive and appealing brands from across the globe.